MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sensorsdef/ns-sensorsdef-sensor_property_list.md

 ---
 UID: NS:sensorsdef.SENSOR_PROPERTY_LIST
 title: SENSOR_PROPERTY_LIST (sensorsdef.h)
-description: This structure contains a list of all SENSOR_VALUE_PAIR structures for each sensor.
+description: Learn how this structure contains a list of all SENSOR_VALUE_PAIR structures for each sensor.
 This structure is returned by calling ReadFile.
 old-location: sensors\sensor_property_list.htm
 tech.root: sensors
 ms.date: 05/03/2018